Born on 25 December 1942

 God then opened my eyes to the great truths of the New Covenant that He had established in Christ.
 He showed me that He had given me the power of the Holy Spirit so that I would not live for myself anymore, but only for Him.
 I saw that God wanted to change me into the likeness of Jesus - and He began to change me slowly.
 He taught me patience and helped me to overcome my anger and filled my heart with love for people.

 I have been tremendously blessed by God, as Zac's wife.
 The Lord told me when I got married to Zac that my task was to support him and to take care of him as his helpmeet.
-And I have tried to do this for 44 years, with God's help.
+And I have tried to do this for more than 50 years, with God's help.

 Zac has been a very loving husband to me.
 He is my best friend on earth, next to the Lord.
 We love each other deeply and we cannot think of living without each other.